dengshuyan/pawse/README.md

 ## Troubleshooting

+- **App Not Working**:
+  - Make sure both Accessibility and Input Monitoring permissions are granted
+  - Try removing and re-adding the permissions
+  - Restart the application after granting permissions

-- **Keystroke Blocking Not Working**: Make sure Pawse has accessibility permissions
+- **Keystroke Blocking Not Working**:
+  - Check if Accessibility permissions are granted
+  - Try removing and re-adding the Accessibility permission
+  - Restart the application

-- **Sound Not Playing**: Ensure your system volume is on and the sound is enabled in Pawse
+- **Sound Not Playing**:
+  - Ensure your system volume is on
+  - Check if sound is enabled in Pawse's menu
+  - Verify that the meow.mp3 file is present in the app bundle

-- **High CPU Usage**: If you notice high CPU usage, try restarting the application
+- **High CPU Usage**:
+  - If you notice high CPU usage, try restarting the application
+  - Check if the app is running multiple instances

+## Distribution

+To distribute Pawse to other users:

+1. Build the application using `python3 setup.py py2app`
+2. Share the `Pawse.app` from the `dist` folder
+3. Instruct users to:
+   - Move Pawse.app to their Applications folder
+   - Grant both Accessibility and Input Monitoring permissions
+   - Launch the app from Applications

 ## License